lindekaer/lindekaer.github.io/content/articles/fit-with-git.md

 git reset HEAD^

 # Delete a remote branch
-git git push origin --delete test
+git push origin --delete test

 # Change the name of a branch
 git branch -m [OLD_NAME] [NEW_NAME]